 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740) Improvements to Income Tax Disclosures, which requires (i) a tabular tax rate reconciliation using specified categories and presenting both percentages and amounts, and (ii) disclosure of income taxes paid disaggregated by jurisdiction if the amount is above a specified threshold.
 The new standard is effective for annual periods beginning after December 15, 2024.
-The Company expects this ASU to only impact its disclosures with no effect on results of operations, cash flows, and financial condition.
+The Company expects this ASU to only impact its disclosures with no effect on financial position, results of operations or cash flows.